 Nevertheless, in everyday life Christians still turn, and even cling, to some semblance of certainty with a basis only in uncertainty—as stated earlier “hope deferred makes the heart….”
 This has narrowed down our faith and reduced our identity to what are essentially politicized alternatives of hope for what’s next.
 This is not a modern phenomenon for God’s people.
 Indeed, it emerged when Israel disputed God’s governing process for their human order, whereby they demanded a king to rule over them just like all the other nations of the world (1 Sam 8:4-20).
 It was Israel’s politicized hope to become a nation-state, the certainty of which evolved only in irremediable uncertainty that continues to devolve today in the so-called Christian nation of the United States—which, like Israel before, is now proclaimed by contemporary Christians that God ordained.

-The certainty of politicized hope, no matter the certainty ascribed to it, has had far-reaching repercussions on God’s people before and the kingdom of God.
+The uncertainty of politicized hope, no matter the certainty ascribed to it, has had far-reaching repercussions on God’s people before and the kingdom of God.
 What past consequences can be seen (and presently already exist) for what’s next in Christians and churches?
 In the shift to the politicized hope of having a human king lead them, the source of influence on God’s people becomes apparent.
 Politicized does not mean that they suddenly embraced politics to guide their life.
 Politics, as God ordained to govern the way of life of God’s people, was already in force in the kingdom of God.
 But, this uniquely distinguished way of life was influenced by the politics of surrounding contexts (all having kings), whereby God’s people shifted and favored that partisan political position.
 This shift may appear reasonable, if not justified—as partisan politics would claim today—based on the dominant norms of that time.
 What they favored, however, was uncertainty over certainty, which appeared certain by using a near-sighted lens of presumed certainty over uncertainty.
 The consequences are history, the lessons of which elude the awareness or understanding of Christian political engagement today.

 The consequence foremost for God’s people was distinct but subtle: Partisan politics became their new religion, in spite of their tradition or orthodox theology.
 Why and how?
 Because in their actual everyday faith practice influenced by the dominant political norm, they essentially “have rejected me, the Lord God, from being king over them” (1 Sam 8:7).
 In other words, though not readily apparent past or present, in this new religion partisan politics became their way of life, which Jesus ongoingly confronted during the incarnation and Paul contended with in the early church (e.g. 1 Cor 1:10-13; 3:1-4).